jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

-In the recent years, Facebook released an open-source tool for Python & R, called [fbprophet](https://facebook.github.io/prophet/), allowing scientists & developers to not just tackle the complexity & non-linearity in time-series analysis, but also allow for a robust model-building process to forecast any time-series data while accounting for *uncertainty* in every step of the way.
+In the recent years, Facebook released an open-source tool for Python & R, called [fbprophet](https://facebook.github.io/prophet/), allowing scientists & developers to not just tackle the complexity & non-linearity in time-series analysis, but also allow for a robust regression model-building process (linear & logistic) to forecast any time-series data while accounting for *uncertainty* in every defined variables (priors & posteriors).

 After spending a couple weeks on my spare time reading Facebook's published [research paper](https://peerj.com/preprints/3190/) on the released forecaster, conducted by PhD mathematicians, as well as breaking down the codes from their [open-source repository](https://github.com/facebook/prophet/tree/master/python) (Python), I was able to understand, in details, the mathematics & computational executions, thus built my own time-series forecaster with additional complexities added, utilizing their mathematical foundations.